AC2002FR/AC2002FR/README.md

 ## 🖇️ Connect with me
-For safer exchanges than your password, let's link up on LinkedIn.
-Promise, no phishing—just networking !
+For more secure exchanges than your password, let's meet on LinkedIn.
+I promise, no phishing, just networking!

-Pour des échanges plus sécurisés que votre mot de passe, retrouvons-nous sur LinkedIn.
-Promis, pas de phishing, juste du networking !

 [![LinkedIn](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=LinkedIn)](https://www.linkedin.com/in/andrechapoton/)